kennyb/captain-of-industry/coi-features.md

 # coi features

 ### little things
-- ability to drag trucks around in vehicle depot queue
-- ability to drag ports around in the materials sorter (the dropdown doesn't provide much info where the port is, and doesn't update until I deselect & reselect)
 - click on unbuilt loose/flat lift and have up/down arrows in the popup window allowing me to raise/lower it
 - automatically connect two belt slices, just the same as if I connect a pipe/belt where the slices meet, and then remove the belt/pipe, so that they join again.
 - pin a window, so it stays open